 How often must a backflow prevention assembly be tested?

 Backflow prevention assemblies must be tested when first installed and annually.
+The test must be performed by a certified tester.

 Who is responsible for arranging for a testing of a backflow prevention assembly?